XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/system-requirements.md

 Amazon EC2's `m3.large` VM size may be appropriate depending on your workload.
 A fast network connection is preferable.
 Any increase in a server's client-handling load increases resources needs.

-## Recommended Specifications

-For best performance in enterprise production environments, it is recommended to run `rippled` on bare metal with the following characteristics:

-- Operating System: Ubuntu (LTS) or CentOS or RedHat Enterprise Linux (latest release)
-- CPU: Intel Xeon 3+ GHz processor with 8 cores and hyperthreading enabled
-- Disk: SSD / NVMe(10,000 IOPS or better)
-- RAM: 64 GB
-- Network: Enterprise data center network with a gigabit network interface on the host

 ## System Time